5had0wKv/5had0wKv/README.md

 - 👋 Hi, I’m @liuhaihuaAACC
-- 👀 I’m interested in woman
+- 👀 I’m interested in math、English、history and computer science.
-- 🌱 I’m currently learning c++、linux
+- 🌱 I’m currently learning c++、linux、Network and Information Security anda AI.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...